vdespa/PHPExcel-Joomla-Library/README.md

 PHPExcel-Joomla-Library
 =======================

 PHPExcel Library for Joomla!
-2.5. &amp; 3.0.
+2.5. &amp; 3.1.

 If you already know how to use PHPExcel and you need it for a Joomla! project, than this is a library package to be used in Joomla!

 Download
 --------

-You can download the current version / older version of PHPExcel-Joomla-Library using the [PHPExcel-Joomla-Library download page] (https://github.com/vdespa/PHPExcel-Joomla-Library/downloads)
+You can download the current version / older version of PHPExcel-Joomla-Library using the [PHPExcel-Joomla-Library download page] (https://bitbucket.org/vdespa/phpexcel-joomla-library/downloads) - kindly hosted by bitbucket.org.

-[Direct link to the current release]  (https://github.com/downloads/vdespa/PHPExcel-Joomla-Library/phpexcel_joomla_library_1.0.1.zip)
+[Direct link to the current release]  (https://bitbucket.org/vdespa/phpexcel-joomla-library/downloads/PHPExcel-Joomla-Library-1.7.8.zip)

 Version
 -------

 * The current Joomla!
 Library is using PHPExcel 1.7.8
-* PHPExcel-Joomla-Library version: 1.0.1

 Usage
 -----